ViaTechSystems/FrontendBlogRedesign/README.md

 # Blog Redesign
 You have a very simple Blog Application written in Django.
-PyCharm was the IDE used but you can use whatever IDE you want.
+PyCharm was the IDE used but you can use whatever editor you want.

-This is a functioning system with 4 templates you will restyle (view.html, create.html, create_comment.html, and edit.html)
+This is a functioning blog system with 4 templates you will restyle (view.html, create.html, create_comment.html, and edit.html)

-We need you to style it to look like a commercial, production application.
+Interface and Forms should be styled to look like a production application, we need a designer for this position.

 ## Specific Features:
-- Interface and Forms need to be restyled to look like a production application.
-Choose a nice design for the interface and implement it, styling is important here.
+- Choose a nice design for the interface and implement it, styling is important here.
 - JavaScript Pagination of Blog Posts
 - Truncation of Comments so they don't overtake the screen (allow comments to be made visible again as well, think of a blog, you can view all comments but they don't take up the whole page)
 - Forms need JavaScript Form Validation for empty fields, and legnth of content input less than 5 characters